Melina-Singh/The-ACE-Space-09/README.md

 _🚧 Work in Progress_

-- Clone this repository
-- Configure Azure resources (Blob, Cosmos DB, Functions, OpenAI, Search)
-- Set environment variables and connection strings
-- Deploy Azure Functions and test the data ingestion pipeline

-Full instructions coming soon.
+- To make the system more robust to take data from every data source with every structure.

 ---

-## 📊 Demo

-_🚧 Coming Soon_
-Live demo link and screenshots will be added here.

----

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or pull request for feature suggestions, bug fixes, or improvements.

----

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the GNU General Public License.

----